adj59-dev/adj59-dev.github.io/_posts/2025-07-18-reading-nielsen-and-chuang:-chapter-2.md

 **Exercise 2.65**

-In this exercise we change the basis of two states such that they are not the same up to a relative phase shift.
+In this exercise we change the basis of two states such that they are no longer the same up to a relative phase shift.
 You can use the results from exercise 2.11.

 <details>
 <summary>Solution</summary>